GLS 2025 Insurance: Your Guide to Deciphering the European Labyrinth and the Claisy Solution

 🛡️ Does GLS offer genuine Ad Valorem insurance?

-No. GLS does not offer the option of insuring your parcels for their real value.
-The only protection included is legal compensation by weight (€23/kg nationally), which is highly inadequate for valuable goods.
+No. GLS does not offer a standard option to insure your parcels for their actual value.
+The only protection included is statutory compensation based on weight (€23/kg for domestic shipments), which is insufficient for valuable items.

 📈 What is the maximum compensation Limit ?